Doing peer conferences right

 Being Schooled: Inside a Conference That Works

-“Mad blogger” Sue Pelletier of MeetingsNet has written an excellent article on her experiences at the four-day Conferences That Work format edACCESS 2014 annual meeting I convened in June.
+“Mad blogger” Sue Pelletier (formerly) of MeetingsNet wrote an excellent article on her experiences at the four-day Conferences That Work format edACCESS annual meeting I convened in June 2014.

 Recommended!